fplmarques/pipeStructure/README.md

 **-k/--max_k**  Integer assigning the maximum number of K to be evaluated. \

-**-o/--prefix** String that specifies the prefix for STRUCTURE output files.
+**-o/--output_prefix** String that specifies the prefix for STRUCTURE output files.
 Uses input file name if not specified.

-  -j int, --n_jobs int  Integer assigning number of nodes to spawn simultaneous processes (parallel); default is 10.
+**-j/--n_jobs int**  Integer assigning the number of nodes to spawn simultaneous processes (parallel); default is 10.

-  -r int, --str_rep int
-                        Integer assigning the number of replicates for each k; default is 50.
+**-r/--str_rep** Integer assigning the number of replicates for each k; default is 50.

-  --burnin int          Integer specifying the length of the burnin period before the start of data collection by STRUCTURE; default is 50000.
+**--burnin **  Integer specifying the length of the burnin period before the start of data collection by STRUCTURE; default is 50000.

-  --numreps int
+**--numreps** Interger specifying the number of MCMC reps after burnin by STRUCTURE; default is 25000.